Can you donate £3 a month to help raise empathy-educated generations? Donate today

 LIVE events

-THREE brilliant free live online events, each featuring two of your favourite authors,
+FOUR brilliant free live online events featuring your favourite authors,

 sharing their brilliant characters and empathy inspiration